-Hors d'oeuvres (pronounced "or-DERVS") are small one- or two-bite items that are served before a dinner, usually accompanied by cocktails.
+Hors d'oeuvres (pronounced "or-DERVS") are small one- or two-bite items that are served before dinner, usually accompanied by cocktails.
 As well, hors d'oeuvres may be served at a cocktail party where a full dinner is not being served.
 Hors d'oeuvres can be served at a table or passed on trays among guests.

-Note that the word appetizer is sometimes used interchangeably with the word hors-d'oeuvres, which can lead to confusion in cases where the word appetizer is understood to mean the first course of a meal.
+Note that the word appetizer is sometimes used interchangeably with the word hors d'oeuvres, which can lead to confusion in cases where the word appetizer is understood to mean the first course of a meal.
 There's no hard and fast rule, but in general, an hors d'oeuvre is served before a meal, and an appetizer is part of a meal.

-Technically, the word hors d'oeuvre, without an 's' at the end, can be used to indicate the singular and also the plural form of the word.
-But in America, at least, it's normal to say hors d'oeuvres (plural) to mean more than one.
+Technically, the word hors d'oeuvre, without an 's' at the end, can be used to indicate the singular and also the plural form of the word, but in America, at least, it's normal to say hors d'oeuvres (plural) to mean more than one.

 Types of Hors d'Oeuvres

 There are a few general categories of hors d'oeuvres.
-Canapés are a type of hors d'oeuvre constructed of a base of made of bread, pastry, crackers or something similar, with some sort of spread such as flavored cream cheese or butter, and then a topping.
+Canapés are a type of hors d'oeuvre constructed of a base of bread, pastry, crackers, or something similar, with some sort of spread such as flavored cream cheese or butter, and then a topping.
 The topping can be practically any sort of meat, seafood, vegetable, fruit, and so on.
 Think of crab and avocado toasts, bruschetta with olive tapenade and mushrooms, or toasts topped with tuna and red pepper mousse.

-Another sort of hors d'oeuvres would be small items served on a skewer, stick or toothpick such as grilled shrimp, satay beef skewers, or cheese and fruit kebabs.
+Another sort of hors d'oeuvres would be small items served on a skewer, stick, or toothpick such as grilled shrimp, satay beef skewers, or cheese and fruit kebabs.
 These can be artistically arranged, alternating items for color as well as a blend of flavors, or the sticks can be dedicated to one item.

 Small pastry shells filled with some savory or sweet ingredient would also be a type of hors d'oeuvre.
 An elegant example is caviar and creme fraiche tarts, while a simple one would be mini-quiches.
 Small fried items such as turnovers, empanadas, samosas, and egg rolls are often served with a dipping sauce.